TilionDC/aTilionUtilities/README.md

       # The maximum pad size for redstone pads.
 This is in radius of the pad.
       # Default config value is 4.
 Takes an integer between 1 and 15.
       Max-Pad-Size: 4

+    # ChatColors config
+    Chat-Colors:
+      # Encable or disable this feature.
+Must be either true or false.
+      Enabled: true
+      # Chat color prefix.
+Has to be single char within single quotes.
+Default is '&'
+      Prefix: '&'